duckietown/dockertown/README.md

 ![](./img/docker_clients.png)

-## Should I use Docker-py or Pydock?
+## Should I use Docker-py or Dockertown?

 Well, it's written in each project's description!

 * Docker-py: A Python library for the Docker Engine API
-* Pydock: An awesome Python wrapper for an awesome Docker CLI
+* Dockertown: An awesome Python wrapper for an awesome Docker CLI

 If you need to talk to the Docker engine directly, you need to do low level operations,